Archive for March, 2006

 There were many happy children there too, playing with their friends and it was such a delight just to see them laughing and smiling as they played around.

-Near the concourse, there were a few activities too, such as the taekwondo and juggling display (which I missed) as well as the breakdancing display (which was pretty cool)
+Near the concourse, there were a few activities too, such as the taekwondo and juggling display as well as the break-dancing display.

-Soonafter came the announcement of the lucky draw winners.
-Hamish Brown, radio personality for class 95 was compere.
-How funny it was to have him smile in my direction as I casually took a picture :)
+Soon after came the announcement of the lucky draw winners.
+Hamish Brown, radio personality for class 95 was there.
+How funny it was to have him smile in my direction as I casually took a picture 🙂

 The happy faces of the proud winners!